About the Artist

 In May of 2018, he was awarded the New Hampshire Institute of Art Distinguished Alumni Award for his work bringing the arts to at-risk youth through the Mayhew Program.
 In addition, he was recognized for his educational installation piece at the Hooksett Wastewater Treatment Plant.

-In 2019, he has started several new projects and this June awarded "Best of Show" at a Juried Festival in Hampton Falls, New Hampshire.
+In 2019, he was awarded "Best of Show" at a Juried Festival in Hampton Falls, New Hampshire.

-James O’Brien currently lives on a large tract of land in Dunbarton, New Hampshire with his wife and daughter exploring the diverse New England landscape and study the native wildlife.
+James O’Brien currently lives in Dunbarton, New Hampshire with his wife and daughter exploring the diverse New England landscape and studying the native wildlife.